DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-15-choose-how-to-apply.md

 ---
 title: Choose how to apply
-description: User journey into UCAS or new Apply service.
+description: User journey into UCAS or new Apply service
 date: 2019-02-15
 screenshots:
   items: